visalsrimanga/Mini-Game-Web-App/README.md

 4. Run `sass -w scss:css` to start the sass compiler.
 5. Run `npx serve`

-step 3 and step 4 are optional. (when styling usign css, those steps are can be neglected)
+step 3 and step 4 are optional.
+Those will be needed only if you wish to develop this project. (when styling using css, those steps can be neglected)

 ### Play